mikew123/rc25_ws/README.md

 # RoboColumbus2025
 Wheeled autonomus robot for 2025 DPRG RoboColumbus competion

-This project was started in June 2024 and is expected to have a competitive robot for the RoboColumbus competition in Fall of 2025.
-I will drive the robot around the field in The Fall of 2024 and maybe have odometry and mapping displayed using ROS2 Rviz2 and Foxglove.<br>
+This project was started in June 2024 and used in the RoboColumbus competition in Fall of 2025.<br>
-!Update: Got zero points at 2025 competion it never moved from start line stuttering resuming navigation to way point.<br>
-The logs said that it could not plan to the waypoint it was too far.<br>
-I eventually found the issue in the rc25_params file: The global map was 100x100 meters meaning it could only plan up to +-50 meters in any direction.
-My testing waas below 50 meters! https://www.dprg.org/robocolumbus-2025/
+The robot worked well during testing at home, but failed because of a "simple" error.
+During the contest when started at the start line it did not move and repeated an announcement that it will try to go to waypoint again ... and again.
+The problem was that the global cost map size was 100x100M giving it a range of +-50M of planning area, the palnner failed!
+My home testing was less than 50M to a waypoint<br>

+https://www.dprg.org/robocolumbus-2025/

 # RoboColumbus competition